rebelwarrior/numenera/ninth_world.md

 #### Music
 {:.subtitle.is-4.mt-4}
 Music in Steadfast sounds unlike medieval music.
-The abundance of metals and numeneara that record sound and play it back or beat a rhythm has lead to a music that is both familiar to us with strong emphasis on voice and melody and strange with instruments known only to the Ninth World.
+The abundance of metals and numeneara that record sound and play it back or beat a rhythm has lead to a music that is both familiar and strange, with strong emphasis on voice and melody and strange with instruments known only to the Ninth World.

 #### Science
 {:.subtitle.is-4.mt-4}
 Science is way more advanced in Steadfast than it ever was in the medieval world.
 Due to the existence of numenera and tools that make it easier to explore the world, many things are known in Steadfast.
 However, this doesn't mean the knowledge is widespread.
 So while at Qi University germ theory is understood and even the difference between bacteria and viruses common-place there, this might not be the case in a remote Malevich town, where evil-spirits are to blame for disease.
-The one exception is the heliocentric theory of the universe, as ornery are found in so many places in Steadfast, pretty much everyone knows the world is round, circles around the Sun and the moon (when it's there) around the Earth.
+The one exception is the heliocentric theory of the universe, as orrery are found in so many places in Steadfast, pretty much everyone knows the world is round, circles around the Sun and the moon (when it's there) around the Earth.

 #### Trade Routes
 {:.subtitle.is-4.mt-4}